janos-r/gql-api/README.md

 - starts the BE dev server on http://localhost:3000
 - starts the graphiql client with inspectable schema on http://localhost:3000/graphql
+- there is also an in-build viewer on http://localhost:3000/viewer

 ```
 cd libs/frontend/